 So how do we begin to chip away at the pain, lean into our uncomfortable emotions and begin to feel?

-1. We have to begin to feel some ALL of our emotions.
+someALL of our emotions.
 Research has shown that addicts relapse not only from negative emotions but positive ones as well.
 Therefore, it’s critical that we FEEL all of them because we can’t feel the good ones without the bad ones and vice versa.
 “If we selectively numb our negative emotions we will for certain numb our positive ones.”
 (Brene Brown, “The Gifts of Imperfections.”)
-This doesn’t mean we change tomorrow and dive in head first but rather by taking small, attainable and courageous steps to feel ALL emotions, little by little.
+This doesn’t mean we change tomorrow and dive in head first but rather by taking small, attainable and courageous steps to feel ALL emotions, little by little. - It’s vital we surround ourselves with quality, uplifting and enriching people.
+When we gravitate to people that are healthy, positive, set appropriate boundaries and take care of their own needs we’re able to create a sense of resiliency and openness to others we trust and have our best interests at heart.

-3. Speak up and ask for what you need.
+- Speak up and ask for what you need.
 None of us are mind readers and if something’s going on internally with us no one will know unless we verbalize them.
 This goes for any relationship whether it be your partner, friends and/or family by stating what you need and asking for help you’re moving in the right direction.

-4. Lean into the discomfort.
+- Lean into the discomfort.
 Sure, we don’t want to wallow in it, especially when we’re in a heightened emotional state; as those times can feel incredibly overwhelming.
 Rather to start, dip your toe into it, see how it feels and validate your emotion.
 Allowing ourselves to feel a little of the discomfort will begin to show us that we can trust ourselves with the uncomfortableness of the moment and yet knowing that it’s always fleeing and will pass.
 Learning to lean into the uncomfortable feelings will also allow us to be more in touch with the comfortable feelings.
 Like joy, even when they make us feel vulnerable and tender, are the moments every human longs for and nothing feels better than acceptance and love from another.

 Remember, learning to lean into our discomfort, little by little, will create more resilence, confidence and self-esteem within us.
 This practice doesn’t happen overnight and when done over time, can be an incredibly useful practice to live a life full of emotions and teaches us to be “content from within.”